vairojarela/contacts-goldenspear/README.md

+#Contacts App

-Simple Contacts Application with pagination, search bars and independent states for two componentes rendered.
-This project was is for a technical test at Goldenspear.
+Contacts Application with pagination, search bars and independent states for two componentes rendered.
+This project was done for a technical test at Goldenspear LLC.

 ## Available Scripts